What is responsible tourism?

 - Prepare yourself properly by researching everything there is to know about Cape Town.
 Read up about South Africa’s turbulent history and try to understand why the country still faces social and economic problems today.
-Check out our guide on 11 essential tips for the most rewarding and enjoyable trip to Cape Town and look through our other blogs which cover useful topics such as the tipping culture in Cape Town.
+Check out our guide on Why International Interns Choose Cape Town and look through our other blogs which cover useful topics such as the tipping culture in Cape Town.
 By educating yourself about South Africa, you will learn about the country’s culture and customs and how you can be respectful towards them during your trip.

 Please see our blog posts below:

 - Be aware of and respect local cultural practices.
 Cape Town has a colourful and vibrant cultural heritage which you will experience on a daily basis when spending time in the city.
 Part of being a responsible tourist is embracing cultural differences and always making an effort to ensure you show respect to local people’s customs and traditions; observe local dress codes and wear appropriate clothing, always ask before taking pictures of people and familiarise yourself with the local tipping culture.

 - Help preserve and protect local environments.
 Cape Town is currently facing a serious water crisis due to low rainfall in the winter months.
 Water restrictions have been issued so it is important to make yourself aware of these and conserve water as much as possible during your time in the country.
 Cape Town is also known for its incredible natural beauty and it is home to a very delicate eco-system.
 When exploring the beautiful nature reserves and hiking trails dotted all over the Western Cape, make sure to respect the environment by not picking flowers, sticking to marked paths, never dropping litter and abiding by rules such as no fires.